-Several basic steps are performed during DNA testing regardless of the type of sample being tested.
-The general procedure includes:
+Several basic steps are performed during the DNA analysis process regardless of the type of sample being processed.
+This general procedure includes:

-- DNA is removed from the cells through the addition of chemicals
+1) DNA is removed from cells through the addition of chemicals

-- Millions of copies of the DNA is made through an amplification process called Polymer Chain Reaction (PCR)
+3) Millions of copies of the DNA is made through an amplification process known as the Polymer Chain Reaction (PCR)

-- DNA is analyzed using a capillary electrophoresis genetic analyzer which separates pieces of DNA by size
+4) DNA is analyzed using a capillary electrophoresis genetic analyzer which separates pieces of DNA by size

-5) DNA results are interpreted from the unknown evidence samples and then compared to known samples to determine whether the known individual is excluded or included as being the source of the DNA found in the evidence sample
+5) DNA results are interpreted from the unknown evidence samples and then compared to known samples to determine whether the known individual can or cannot be the source of the DNA found in the evidence sample

 6) If there is a DNA match, statistics are performed to determine the strength of the association between the evidence and reference samples Notice of Amendment of the FBI’s STR Population Data published in 1999 and 2001

 Sample Limitations Policy